stuart-xyz/rate-my-area/README.md

 ```

 Build environments:
-* `local`: just the backend runs, no attempt to generate TLS certificates.
+* `local`: just the backend runs, no attempt to generate a TLS certificate.
-* `dev`: also attempts to generate test TLS certificates from LetsEncrypt.
+* `dev`: also attempts to generate a test TLS certificate from LetsEncrypt.
-* `prod`: attempts to generate real TLS certificates from LetsEncrypt.
+* `prod`: attempts to generate a real TLS certificate from LetsEncrypt.